 The AI Visibility Problem Boards Don't Know They Have

 A new governance risk is forming invisibly.
-As of February 2026, ChatGPT serves 900 million weekly users and processes 2.5 billion prompts per day (TechCrunch, February 2026).
-According to 6sense's 2025 research, 40% of B2B buyers now start their vendor research with AI tools.
+OpenAI's ChatGPT now serves around 900 million weekly users and processes roughly 2.5 billion prompts per day.
+And 6sense's research finds that B2B buyers increasingly rely on AI tools to synthesize their needs and shortlist or validate vendors during the buying process.
 When buyers ask these tools about leaders in your category, AI systems answer based on published evidence.
-Executives with no substantial published record are invisible to AI-driven discovery—and that invisibility is about to become a board-level issue as AI-assisted purchasing becomes the norm.
+Executives with no substantial published record are invisible to AI-driven discoveryβand that invisibility is about to become a board-level issue as AI-assisted purchasing becomes the norm.

 Building the Business Case Internally